 Why invest overseas?

-If all your money is tied up in Canadian investments — whether it’s in shares, property, cash or some other type of financial asset — you’re highly exposed if the local economy takes a downturn.
+If all your money is tied up in American investments — whether it’s in shares, property, cash or a combination of the three — you’re highly exposed if the local economy takes a downturn.

-Putting money into overseas accounts allows you to diversify your savings, providing protection against any dips in the Canadian economy.
+Putting money into overseas accounts allows you to diversify your savings, providing protection against any dips in the US economy.

-Investing overseas also lets you access different accounts, services and benefits that might not be available in Canada.
+Investing overseas also lets you access different accounts, services and benefits that might not be available in the US.
 For example, you can take advantage of better interest rates elsewhere or get in at the ground floor of a foreign economy that’s set for rapid growth in the near future.

 Do banks want foreign customers?